Getting work from the New Domestics

-It's not news that rapidly rising fuel costs are driving a paradigm shift in consumers' automotive buying patterns.
+It's not news that rapidly rising fuel costs are driving a shift in consumers' automotive buying patterns.
 Honda Civic®'s pushing Ford's F150® trucks out of the top spot in May is significant and symbolic.
 As Detroit Three sales have slumped and the foreign automakers' sales have risen with the cost of gasoline, many stamping suppliers are looking to the latter for business opportunities.

 Several economic factors favor that effort.
 The lowered value of the dollar, high fuel costs, and shipping delays have made it cost-advantageous for foreign automakers to open or expand automotive manufacturing facilities in the U.S.—so-called New Domestics or transplants.